By Jennifer Hoegg

 - Read more special articles:

-- Public meeting about former Kings County Academy
+- Demolition underway at Kentville's former Kings County Academy

 Deputy Mayor Mark Pearl and Coun.
 Nola Folker-Hill expressed concerns land Kentville had conveyed to the board was not coming back to the town.